+Reason 1.
 Inconsistent available space

-When shrinking a partition with Shrink Volume, Disk Management will calculate the used and available disk space to shrink, the default amount is maximum available space.
+When shrinking a partition with "Shrink Volume" function, Disk Management will calculate the used and available free space to shrink firstly.
+If you don't enter an amount by yourself, the maximum available space is used by default.
 In my computer, the available amount of space is 150264MB.

-It is easy to fix the issue by reason 1, but if you encounter the second issue, you need professional disk partition software.
+It is easy to fix the issue caused by reason 1, but if you encounter the second issue, you need professional disk partition software.

-Have you noticed the tip in the middle: You cannot shrink a volume beyond the point where any unmovable files are located.
+Have you noticed the tip in the middle "You cannot shrink a volume beyond the point where any unmovable files are located".
+What does it mean?

 For example, C drive is made up of 4 blocks.
 If the unmovable files are located in block 3, you cannot shrink C drive to block 2 or 1, although there is free space there.
 The unmovable files include Paging file, Hibernation and other large files.

-If you drag the left border rightwards:
+① If you drag left border towards right